North West England: Lancashire

 The ONS 2010 Annual Business Survey states that 30.3% of jobs in the British aerospace industry are based in Lancashire.
 The main private employer in the county is BAE Systems Military Air & Information who have two sites east and west of Preston for the manufacture of military aircraft.
 Samlesbury (4000 employees) makes air-frames; the front fuselage, canards and tailfin of the Eurofighter.
-Warton, BAE Systems' main site (former English Electric, then BAC), in Bryning-with-Warton (6500 employees).
+Warton, BAE Systems' main site (former English Electric, then BAC), is in Bryning-with-Warton (6500 employees).
 BAE builds a Eurofighter every two weeks (takt time).
 Rolls-Royce make turbofan blades in Barnoldswick (950 employees).
 Nearby Weston EU manufacture components in Foulridge (250) and engine maintenance contractor Euravia are in Kelbrook (100).
 Safran Aircelle make engine nacelles and thrust reversers in Burnley (800), and mostly make thrust reversers for the Trent 700.
 GE subsidiary Unison Engine Components (320), are the largest of several others in the area.

-(Westinghouse) (BNFL) make nuclear fuel at the Springfields site at Salwick, off the A583 in Newton-with-Clifton.
+Westinghouse (BNFL) make nuclear fuel at the Springfields site at Salwick, off the A583 in Newton-with-Clifton.
 The boiler firm BAXI have a factory in the south of Preston, and next door, Assystem UK (engineering consultancy) are off the B5258 in Bamber Bridge.
 AB InBev have a brewery on the B6230 in nearby in Samlesbury (former Whitbread, and brews Stella Artois); further east the BAE Systems factory is between the A677 and A59, mainly in Balderstone.
 To the north-east of Preston, Bodycare Group make toiletries at the Red Scar Business Park on the B6243, near junction 31a of the M6, where Goss International UK make printing presses.
 Webb Ivory (charity fundraising, owned by Findel plc) is off the A6 in Avenham, in the south of Preston.
 Alstom Transport (former GEC Traction) is at TLS Preston; company's main Trafford Park site closed in the early 1990s.
 Bosal was the UK's leading manufacturer of car exhausts on Walton Summit, between the M6 and M61 until they closed operations.
 The Pilkington European Technical Centre is at Lathom.

 Voith Paper has a site in Stubbins, at the northern end of the M66, off the A676.
 Silentnight (600) is in Barnoldswick, where Hope Technology make mountain bike components; nearby Johnson Matthey makes automotive catalysts.
 At Whitworth on the A671, BCH engineer equipment for the food processing industry (Nestlé and Mars).

 Brands originating in Lancashire include TVR, Reebok, Jaguar Cars and Warburtons.
 Leyland Trucks manufactures several truck ranges from Leyland, home of Enterprise plc, and where Albion Automotive (part of American Axle) make crankshafts at Farington.
 CCA Occasions makes greeting cards on the B5253 on the Moss Side Ind Estate and nearby Dr Oetker makes Chicago Town and Pizza Ristorante pizzas (330); 40% of the UK's frozen pizzas are made here, and the Pizza Ristorante brand, solely made in Lancashire, is Italy's best-selling frozen pizza with 20% of the Italian market.
 Nearby, Nitecrest is the UK's leading manufacturer of gift, payment, loyalty and phone cards, and exports most of its products.